State Management

 npx @nmfs-radfish/create-radfish-app my-app --example server-sync

 This example fetches several JSON arrays from our Mock API, then stores and caches it in IndexedDB.
-The application then can reference the data in IndexedDB without needing to have any network connection.
-Keep in mind that it is up to the developer to decide when and how to invalidate this IndexedDB cache in according to their application's needs.
+The application then can reference the data in IndexedDB without a network connection.
+Keep in mind that it is up to the developer to decide when and how to invalidate this IndexedDB cache based on their application's needs.

 Offline Storage